yazz/VisualJS/README.md

 #####7) node src\index.js

+#Table of contents

 <div >

     <span style="float: left">
-        Think of Yazz as Github for small database webapps.
-You can create, copy, and extend existing Yazz apps.
-You can even let people copy your own apps and extend them if they like.
-Public apps which can be extended are free, you only pay if you wish to make apps that are private within your organisation.
+        Think of Yazz as a way to see all the data that your colleagues are working on
     </span>
 </div>